gabrielschulhof/bindings-principles/README.md

 You can certainly incorporate this additional check in your bindings.
 I haven't done so yet ☺

 ## Data
 This is any kind of data that does not fit into a primitive value that the language can handle directly.
-The distinction from primitive types is that now we're dealing with pointers.
+The distinction from primitive types is that on the native side now we're dealing with pointers.
 There are many ways in which data can be dealt with, so let's break up the use cases and look at each in turn.
   0. The structure.
-This is a pointer to a well-known structure into which the bindings can decend and from which they can construct a Javascript object.
+This is a pointer to a well-known structure which the bindings can traverse and from which they can construct a Javascript object.
 The structure is either passed to the native library or the native library may return it.
   0. The handle.
 This is a "magic" pointer that is usually bookended by two API calls - one to create it, and one to destroy it.

 ### The simple case - a transparent structure